jooby-dev/jooby-docs/docs/parameter-types.md

 ## Absolute data multi channel

-Parameter of that type used to setup absolute data for multichannel device
+Parameter is used to setup absolute data for multichannel device

 ### Format